-Mayo Clinic Minute: Managing atrial fibrillation
+Mayo Clinic Minute: What is atrial fibrillation?

 Nearly 3 million Americans are living with a heart condition called atrial fibrillation, according to the American Heart Association.
 And the Centers for Disease Control and Prevention says that number could be as high as 12 million by the start of the next decade.

+September is National Atrial Fibrillation Awareness Month.
 But what is atrial fibrillation and how do you fix it?

 Journalists: Broadcast-quality video (1:25) is in the downloads at the end of this post.
 Please courtesy: "Mayo Clinic News Network."
 Read the script.

 A normal heart rhythm should beat like a steady drum.
 Atrial fibrillation is like a chaotic drumbeat.